 Powell River-Sunshine Coast

 Nicholas Simons was first elected MLA for Powell River-Sunshine Coast in 2005, and was re-elected in 2009, 2013, 2017, and 2020.
-He is the Minister of Social Development and Poverty Reduction.
-He is Vice-Chair of the Cabinet Committee on Social Initiatives and a member of the Cabinet Working Group on Mental Health, Addictions and Homelessness.
+He is the Government Caucus Chair.
+He is a member of the Cabinet Committee on Social Initiatives and the Legislative Assembly Management Committee.

 Nicholas spent over 15 years working in the areas of health, justice, social services and child welfare.
 He served as the director of health and social development for the Sechelt Nation from 1997 until his election in 2005.